sharathrevu/consumer-purchase-prediction-ml/README.md

 https://www.kaggle.com/datasets/minahilfatima12328/consumer-shopping-trends-analysis

 Research Questions
-1.How accurately can machine learning models predict shopping preference 2.Which model performs best on this dataset
+1. How accurately can machine learning models predict a customer’s shopping preference?
-3.How preprocessing affects model performance
+2. Which model performs the best for this dataset?
+3. What impact does data preprocessing have on model performance?
+4. Which features have the greatest influence on a customer’s shopping preference?
-4.Which features influence shopping preference the most 5.How reliable and practical the final model is for real-world use
+5. How reliable and practical is the final model for real-world use?

 Project Structure
 The repository is organized into three main parts: